-Prerequisite: CIS 150 IAI: CS 912 spring Lecture: Three hours of lecture/discussion per week.
+Prerequisite: CIS 150

+IAI: CS 912 spring

 The second course in the C language.
 Abstract data types will be used in the design and implementation of solutions to large-scale problems.
 Topics include: classes, inheritance, polymorphism, and encapsulation: files and pointers, scope, blocks and dynamic memory; recursion; data structures including stacks, lists, queues, trees; graphs; text processing; and, searching and sorting algorithms.
 Programming assignments will be completed outside of class.